project-89/argos-server/README.md

 - Each API key is uniquely encrypted with a secure initialization vector
 - Encryption keys and IVs are managed through environment variables

-### Role-Based Access Control
+### ROLE-Based Access Control
 - Admin endpoints require admin role
-- Role management restricted to admin users
+- ROLE management restricted to admin users
 - Tag management restricted to admin users
 - Default user role assigned on registration
-- Role validation middleware for protected routes
+- ROLE validation middleware for protected routes

 ### Request Validation
 - Zod-based schema validation for all endpoints